shahmilav/AdventOfCode/README.md

  ```

 Inside `src` there are packages, organized by year.
 Inside each year are the completed problems for that year.
-They read from the corresponding input file in `inputs`
+They read from the corresponding input file in `inputs`.

+Inside `helpers` are classes to help with common and day to day code, such as reading files.